parmarakhil/interview-questions/AWS/Service comparisons/readme.md

     6. Aurora supports SQL query language while dynamodb doesn’t
     7. Aurora supports on one replication method - master-slave replication.
 DynamoDB supports replication methods
     8. Aurora doesn’t offer API for user-defined Map/Reduce methods.
 DynamoDb also does not offers but maybe implemented via Amazon Elastic MapReduce
+9. Scaling policies
+    1. Simple Scaling
+        1. Simple scaling relies on a metric as a basis for scaling.
+        2. For example, you can set a CloudWatch alarm to have a CPU Utilization threshold of 80%, and then set the scaling policy to add 20% more capacity to your Auto Scaling group by launching new instances.
+Accordingly, you can also set a CloudWatch alarm to have a CPU utilization threshold of 30%.
+When the threshold is met, the Auto Scaling group will remove 20% of its capacity by terminating EC2 instances.
+    2. Target tracking
+        1. Target tracking policy lets you specify a scaling metric and metric value that your auto scaling group should maintain at all times.
+        2. Let’s say for example your scaling metric is the average CPU utilization of your EC2 auto scaling instances, and that their average should always be 80%.
+When CloudWatch detects that the average CPU utilization is beyond 80%, it will trigger your target tracking policy to scale out the auto scaling group to meet this target utilization.
+        3. this type of policy assumes that it should scale out your Auto Scaling group when the specified metric is above the target value.
+        4. You cannot use a target tracking scaling policy to scale out your Auto Scaling group when the specified metric is below the target value.
+        5. The Auto Scaling group scales out proportionally to the metric as fast as it can, but scales in more gradually.
+        6. Lastly, you can use AWS predefined metrics for your target tracking policy, or you can use other available CloudWatch metrics (native and custom).
+Predefined metrics include the following
+            1. ASGAverageCPUUtilization
+            2. ASGAverageNetworkIn
+            3. ASGAverageNetworkOut
+            4. ALBRequestCountPerTarget
+    3. Step Scaling
+        1. Step Scaling further improves the features of simple scaling.
+Step scaling applies “step adjustments” which means you can set multiple actions to vary the scaling depending on the size of the alarm breach.
+        2. When a scaling event happens on simple scaling, the policy must wait for the health checks to complete and the cooldown to expire before responding to an additional alarm.
+This causes a delay in increasing capacity especially when there is a sudden surge of traffic on your application.
+        3. With step scaling, the policy can continue to respond to additional alarms even in the middle of the scaling event.